 The named list column shown in the RStudio viewer

-This view allows us to see our named list in the params variable, with the state variable equal to the name of the state.
+This view allows us to see the named list in the params variable, with the state variable equal to the name of each state.

 Once we’ve created the reports tibble, we’re ready to render the reports.
 The code to do so is only one line long: